Trey Hopkins

-Trey Hopkins (born July 6, 1992) is an American football center who is a free agent.
-He played college football at Texas.
+Trey Hopkins (born July 6, 1992) is an American former professional football center who played for the Cincinnati Bengals of the National Football League (NFL) and was their starting center in Super Bowl LVI.
+He played college football at Texas where he was a first-team All-Big 12 selection in his senior year, second-team in is junior year and helped the Longhorns win two bowl games.

-High school career
+Early life

 Hopkins attended North Shore High School where he was an All-Area, All-State, and All-American.
 As well as a two-time first-team All-District performer on the offensive line.
 He also played in the 2010 U.S. Army All-American Bowl.

 As a sophomore, he recorded 36 pancake blocks and 38 knockdowns.
 He helped North Shore record 363 total yards-per-game, including 207 rushing yards-per-game.
 He helped the team to a 14-1 record, winning the district championship and a spot in the semifinals of the state playoffs.
 He was also named second-team All-District.
 As a junior, he recorded 44 pancake blocks and 40 knockdowns.
 He helped the team record 376 yards-per-game, including 197 rushing yards-per-game.
 He again helped the team to a one loss record (9-1), a district championship, and a trip to the state playoffs.
 For the season, he was named All-state honorable mention from the Associated Press (AP), as well as a first-team All-Greater Houston selection by the Houston Chronicle.